 Quang Nam is a province in the South Central Coast region of Vietnam.
 It borders Thua Thiên-Hue province to the north, the nation of Laos to the west, Kon Tum province to the southwest, Quang Ngai province to the southeast, the East Sea to the east, and the city of Da Nang to the northeast.

-Quang Nam province is rather flat land along the coast and increase high elevations towards the west, with the highest elevations along the border to Laos and Kon Tum province.
+Quang Nam province is rather a flat land along the coast and increases high elevations towards the west, with the highest elevations along the border to Laos and Kon Tum province.
 The highest peak is Ngoc Linh mountain at 2598m.
-In contrast to the other provinces of the South Central Coast there are no hills or mountains near the coast (with the exception of the Chàm Islands with a peak at 517m).
+In contrast to the other provinces of the South Central Coast, there are no hills or mountains near the coast (with the exception of the Chàm Islands with a peak at 517m).

 More than half of Quang Nam’s area is covered by forests, making it one of the more forested provinces in Vietnam.
 Forests dominate in the west of the province and along the border to Quang Ngai Province.
 111,900 ha of land are used for agriculture, mostly in the east of the province.

 The Thu Bon River system covers most of the province (except for the southeast), making it one of the largest river systems in central Vietnam.
 It led to the rise of an ancient Cham city-state that was once Champa’s most influential city and also included one of its most important commercial ports at Hoi An.

 Quang Nam was once the political and near the geographic centre of Champa.
 For some time both the most powerful city-state and the busiest Cham port (at Hoi An) were located in what is now Quang Nam.
 Trade with luxury goods from the Central Highlands was the basis of this wealth and power.
 As a result of warfare with Vietnam, the centre of political power of the Cham shifted south to Vijaya.
 The trade in luxuries continued for some time under the Nguyen Lords but declined gradually, especially under the Nguyen Dynasty and further in colonial Vietnam, when the economic focus shifted to the agriculture of the large river deltas.